-Antonio 'Nino' Settepani' migrated from Palermo to Williamsburg with his parents and twin brother Biagio, shortly after the official opening of the World Trace Center and the CBS sold the New York Yankees in 1973.
-It was not an easy transition for 13 years old Nino Settepani at the time, but despite his limited English, NIno's determination and discipline facilitated the opportunity to further his culinary interests while completing his studies at New York University.
+Antonio 'Nino' Settepani' migrated from Palermo to Williamsburg with his parents and twin brother Biagio, shortly after the official opening of the World Trade Center and the CBS sold the New York Yankees in 1973.
+It was not an easy transition for 13 year old Nino Settepani at the time, but despite his limited English, Nino's determination and discipline facilitated the opportunity to further his culinary interests while completing his studies at New York University.
 It was while at NYU that Nino's first venture in entrepreneurship commenced.
 He partnered with Biagio to open their first bakery and together, the teenagers raised the money to buy the concept.
-Upon completing his education at NYC, Nino continued to master his expertise at the French Culinary Institute, under the leadership of giants like Jacques Pepin and Alian Sailhac and alongside students like Bobby FLay.
-His grand design has brought a few successful concepts, including the famed Cafe Bondi, to satisfy the vibrant.
-New York crave for the Italian food culture.
-Now after tow decades, Nino's latest concept, 'Settepani', still continues to indulge the palettes, memories and desires of both natives and tourists alike.
+Upon completing his education at NYU, Nino continued to master his expertise at the French Culinary Institute, under the leadership of giants like Jacques Pepin and Alian Sailhac and alongside students like Bobby Flay.
+His grand design has brought a few successful concepts, including the famed Cafe Bondi, to satisfy the vibrant New York crave for the Italian food culture.
+Now after two decades, Nino's latest concept, 'Settepani', still continues to indulge the palettes, memories and desires of both natives and tourists alike.